Skip to main content

 The TRE gives the district an opportunity to maximize funding potential, as the 13 cent increase will generate approximately 16 million dollars from local property taxes in which the state will match those funds with an additional 20.7 million dollars, totaling 36.7 million dollars for M&O.

-Tax Collections and State Funding
+Forecast of Property Values, Tax Collections and State Funding

 4. Increasing Enrollment